chadkluck/npm-chadkluck-cache-data/README.md

 2. Create connections with cache settings for each connection
 3. Initialize the Cache

 This code can be put into a separate file and brought in using a `require` statement.
-It should be scoped to the highest level of your Lambda function and not in the request trigger.
+It should be scoped to the highest level of your Lambda function and not in the request handler.

 ```js
 // require cache-data
 const { tools, cache, endpoint } = require('cache-data');